-The Hughes Flying Boat—the largest aircraft ever built—is piloted by designer Howard Hughes on its first and only flight.
+The Hughes Flying Boat—at one time the largest aircraft ever built—is piloted by designer Howard Hughes on its first and only flight.
 Built with laminated birch and spruce, the massive wooden aircraft had a wingspan longer than a football field and was designed to carry more than 700 men to battle.

 Howard Hughes was a successful Hollywood movie producer when he founded the Hughes Aircraft Company in 1932.
 He personally tested cutting-edge aircraft of his own design and in 1937 broke the transcontinental flight-time record.
 In 1938, he flew around the world in a record three days, 19 hours, and 14 minutes.